isboyjc/isle-editor/docs/guide/introduction.md

 `isle-editor` is an open-source web editor that supports rich text, block-based, and `markdown` editing.
 It's efficient and ready to use out of the box, built on top of [prosemirror](https://github.com/prosemirror) and [tiptap](https://github.com/ueberdosis/tiptap).

-With `isle-editor` we want to make it easy for developers to add text editing to their apps. `isle-editor` is `new` compared to open-source editors on the market, and it supports the popular `Notion Style` style in addition to the normal rich text style.
+Through `isle-editor`, we aim to make it easy for developers to add text editing capabilities to their applications.
+Compared to other open-source editors in the market, `isle-editor` is `new` and supports both traditional rich text styling and the popular `Notion Style` interface.

-You can output `HTML` as a normal rich text editor or `JSON` as a block editor.
+You can output `HTML` to use it as a regular rich text editor, or output `JSON` to use it as a block editor.

-Considering the extensibility, you can use our built-in combo extensions to build the editor quickly, or you can selectively use our core extensions to customize your editor step by step, and you can also customize the extensions to enrich the functionality of the editor.
+For extensibility, you can use our built-in combination extension packages to quickly set up your editor, selectively use our core extensions to customize your editor step by step, or create custom extensions to enhance the editor's functionality.

 ## Why choose isle-editor?

-`prosemirror` is a powerful and flexible open source rich text editor framework, it provides a set of core tools and `API` for building highly customizable rich text editor. `tiptap` is based on `prosemirror` implementation of an open source modern rich text editor framework, it `prosemirror` provides a higher level of encapsulation and default implementation, making it easier to use.
+`prosemirror` is a powerful and flexible open-source rich text editing framework that provides a set of core tools and `API`s for building highly customizable rich text editors. `tiptap` is a modern rich text editor framework built on top of `prosemirror`, providing higher-level abstractions and default implementations that make it more user-friendly.

-Both `prosemirror` and `tiptap` are headless, i.e., they don't depend on any frameworks, and while you can use `tiptap` to greatly simplify the development of your editor, it is still complex because `tiptap` doesn't provide a `UI` view, and there is a lot of processing that needs to be done for the editor when developing it, including implementation of the extensions, and view-layer processing.
+Both `prosemirror` and `tiptap` are headless, meaning they don't depend on any specific framework.
+While `tiptap` greatly simplifies editor development, it remains complex because it doesn't provide a `UI` view.
+When developing with it, you need to handle many aspects, including implementing various extensions and managing the view layer.

-The goal of `isle-editor` is to provide developers with a fully out-of-the-box rich text editor that can be quickly integrated into existing projects without complex configuration.
-We reuse the core implementation of `tiptap` because it is relatively reliable, and we provide multiple versions of the `UI` view and more core extensions that allow users to use it out-of-the-box based on configuration.
+`isle-editor`'s goal is to provide developers with a completely out-of-the-box rich text editor that can be quickly integrated into existing projects without complex configuration.
+We leverage `tiptap`'s core implementation for its reliability while providing `UI` views and additional core extensions that enable out-of-the-box functionality through configuration.

 You can use `isle-editor` in any framework and quickly integrate it into existing projects without complex configuration.
-(Currently we only support `vue` views, more framework views are in the queue, or you can submit your code on [GitHub](https://github.com/isboyjc/isle-editor) to help us implement view support for more frameworks).
+(We prioritize support for `Vue` views, with more framework views in development.
+You can also contribute your code on [GitHub](https://github.com/isboyjc/isle-editor) to help us implement view support for additional frameworks.)

-Although `isle-editor` currently only supports `Vue` views, its core extensions are fully integrated with `tiptap`, so if you are developing a project using `tiptap`, you can use our core extensions seamlessly.
-You can also refer to the `isle-editor` source code as we expect it to be a best practice for `tiptap`.
+`isle-editor`'s core extensions are fully compatible with `tiptap`.
+If you're developing a project using `tiptap`, you can seamlessly use our core extensions.
+You can also reference the `isle-editor` source code, as we aim for it to be a best practice implementation of `tiptap`.

 ## Features

-- **Ready to Use**: Simple to integrate with just a few lines of code, no complex configuration needed.
+- **Ready to Use**: Simple to use, requires only a few lines of code to integrate, no complex configuration needed.
 - **Extensible**: Rich set of plug-and-play extensions and view components, with support for customization.
-- **Customizable**: Supports custom theme styling, comes with built-in light and dark themes.
+- **Customizable**: Supports custom theme styling, comes with built-in `light` and `dark` themes.
-- **Multilingual**: Supports multilingual editing, with built-in English and Chinese support, extensible for more languages.
+- **Multilingual**: Supports multilingual editing, with built-in Chinese and English support, extensible for more languages.
-- **Flexible**: Supports various editing modes including block editing, rich text, WYSIWYG, Markdown, and Notion Style editing.
+- **Flexible**: Supports various editing modes including block editing, rich text, `WYSIWYG`, `Markdown`, and `Notion Style` editing.
-- **High Performance**: Built on ProseMirror and TipTap for smooth editing experience.
+- **High Performance**: Built on `prosemirror` and `tiptap` for high-performance implementation, providing a smooth editing experience.

 ## Use Cases

-isle-editor is suitable for various scenarios:
+`isle-editor` is suitable for various scenarios:

 - **Content Creation**: Blogs, documentation, notes, and other content creation scenarios
 - **Collaborative Editing**: Team collaboration and real-time editing scenarios